 These people don’t know sh*t and even if they did, why would they be sharing it with you?

 6. The Alternative Investment Scam

-We’re talking rubber plantations, litigation funding, wine, car parking spaces, etc. These are particularly common in the offshore financial services sector, where regulation is a lot more lax and recommended using diversification of assets as the main rationale.
+We’re talking rubber plantations, storage containers, fine wine, car parking spaces and pretty much anything else you can think of.
+These are particularly prevalent in the offshore financial services sector, where regulation is a lot more lax, so if you’re an expat, watch out for this kind of thing.